Ankit869-debug/Tic-Tac-Toe/README.md

 ## 📌 Task 03 – SkillCraft Technology Internship

-Build a classic *Tic-Tac-Toe game* that can be played between two users or against the computer, with a clean UI and interactive gameplay experience.
+Build a classic *Tic-Tac-Toe game* that can be played between two users with a clean UI and interactive gameplay experience.

 ---